mlc-ai/blog/_posts/2023-08-08-Making-AMD-GPUs-competitive-for-LLM-inference.md

   **Note on the comparison**: How strong is our CUDA baseline?
 Given the software optimization changes, it is hard to get a static comparison.
   We note that the CUDA performance of MLC-LLM is competitive or better than other alternative solutions in this particular task.
   There is still room for improvements, e.g. through better attention optimizations.
-Putting these extra possible optimizations that we are aware of for Nvidia and assuming AMD numbers do not change, the new gap gets to around 70%.
+Putting these extra possible optimizations that we are aware of for NVIDIA and assuming AMD numbers do not change, the new gap gets to around 70%.
-  We anticipate both AMD and Nvidia numbers will improve as we continue improving the solutions.
+  We anticipate both AMD and NVIDIA numbers will improve as we continue improving the solutions.
   Based on these factors, we recommend putting 10% error bar when looking at the numbers here.